 Amenities like heated, power adjustable front seats, a 14-speaker sound system with an integrated iPod jack, fog lamps, a power moonroof, auto-dimming, heated outside mirrors with power folding, front and rear parking-assist sonar, four-zone automatic climate control and Bluetooth smartphone connectivity are fitted as standard.

-The Upgrade package, once an extra-cost option, is now standard, a move that accounts for the Land Cruiser's price increase for the latest model year.
+The Upgrade Package, once an extra-cost option, is now standard, a move that increased the Land Cruiser's price.
 The package includes almost everything a luxury-focused buyer could want: a voice-activated DVD navigation system with an integrated backup camera, a six-disc CD changer, a rear-seat DVD entertainment system with a 9-inch display and two wireless headphones, multi-state second-row heated seats, a center console cooler box and headlamp cleaners.

 For safety technology, the Land Cruiser has ten airbags: dual front, front-seat mounted, front and rear side curtain and front knee airbags, to be precise.
 Traction and stability control systems and, of course, ABS are also fitted, as are electronic brake-force distribution, brake assist and smart stop brake override technology.

-Toyota's Land Cruiser is primarily intended to serve the role of a rugged off roader more than the usual daily driven SUV, as such it competes with the platform-mate Lexus LX 570, BMW X5, and Volkswagen Touareg more than anything.
+Toyota's Land Cruiser is primarily intended to serve the role of a rugged off-roader more than the usual daily driven SUV, as such it competes against the Lexus LX with which it shares its platform with, the BMW X5 and the Volkswagen Touareg.